 What Causes Primary Progressive MS?

 But in PPMS, there’s little inflammation.
 Nerve damage is the main problem.
-Areas of scar tissue (your doctor will call them lesions), form along the damaged nerves in your brain and spinal cord.
+Areas of scar tissue (your doctor will call them lesions) form along the damaged nerves in your brain and spinal cord.
 They can’t send and receive signals the way they should.
 This causes MS symptoms.

 Primary Progressive MS Treatment

 The medication ocrelizumab (Ocrevus) is approved to treat PPMS.
 It is a first-medication, meaning you don’t have to try other therapies before you can take it.
 Ocrevus can lower the number of cells in your blood that cause your immune system to go into overdrive and attack the myelin around your nerves.
-It slows the progress of primary progressive MS. You take it as an infusion into a vein every 6 months.
-The most common symptoms are itchy skin, rash, sore throat, and a flushed face or fever.
+It slows the progress of primary progressive MS.

 Your doctor will also focus on helping you manage your symptoms.
 You’ll take medications to help you with: